 In December 2012, the Company entered into an amended secured debt agreement, adding a revolving line of credit in the amount of \$6.0 million ("the Revolver").
 The interest rate on the Revolver is 2.75% above the prime rate (6.0% at January 31, 2015).
 The Revolver includes a financial covenant that the Company is required to have a certain number of subscribers each quarter.
-The Revolver was originally due to mature in December 2014.
+The Company had drawn its first advance under the Revolver during January 31, 2015.
+The debt was originally due to mature in December 2014.
 In July 2014, the Company entered into an amended agreement to extend the maturity date until July 2016.
 In October 2014, the Company borrowed \$5.0 million under the Revolver.

 In January 2015, the Company entered into an amended line of credit under a loan and security agreement with its current lender which increased the amount available under the Revolver to \$12.0 million and added a new line of credit of up to \$10.0 million.
 The Company's credit agreements with its lender contain customary negative covenants that limit the ability to, among other things, incur additional indebtedness, grant liens, make investments, repurchase stock, pay dividends, transfer assets and merge or consolidate.
 In January 2015, the Company drew down \$5.0 million of this new line of credit.
 The interest rate on advances under the line of credit is 11%, and interest is payable monthly.
 The maturity date of the line of credit is January 5, 2018.
-In connection with the agreement, the Company issued warrants to purchase 76,630 shares of common stock with an exercise price of \$6.04 per share that are exercisable until January 4, 2025.
+In connection with the agreement, the Company issued warrants to purchase 153,260 shares of common stock with an exercise price of \$3.02 per share that are exercisable until January 4, 2025.